 You can get Clue for under $8 right here.

 You can pretty readily buy full sets with the board and darts included.
 Prices do vary a bit, but these are going to be relatively cheap overall.
-This one only 40 bucks.
+This one is available for 40 dollars.

-You remember Battleship from when you were a kid?
-Well this is pretty similar, except it ruins your childhood (in the best way possible).
-There are a couple different companies that create boards for this, but the idea is the same.
+Do you remember Battleship from when you were a kid?
+Well, this is pretty similar, except it ruins your childhood (in the best way possible).
+There are a couple of different companies that create boards for this, but the idea is the same.

 Each player has a few “ships,” each one made of small cups attached together.
 Each ship is placed on their side of the board in whichever orientation they wish, and each side is a grid lined by letters on one side and numbers on the other.
 Each player takes turns calling out positions on the other’s grid, representing firing a torpedo.
 Whenever a player is “hit,” they must drink the cup at that position.
 The first player to drink all their cups loses, and the other wins.
 Not that just as with Beer Checkers, the cups would need to be washed after each game.

-Simple, fun, gets you drunk.
-What more will your patrons want?
+Simple, fun, gets your patrons cheerful.
 Check out this version for an idea of how it looks.